Laura Loomer: Bans and removals

-Loomer has been banned from numerous social media platforms, payment processors, and vehicles for hire and food delivery mobile apps for various reasons, including violating policies on hate speech and spreading misinformation.
-She has also been banned and removed from events, and had press credentials revoked, for harassment and causing disturbances.
+Loomer has been banned by numerous providers, services, and events.
+In 2021 she published a book Loomered: How I became the most banned woman in the world describing these experiences.

 From apps and online platforms

-Blogging platform Medium banned Loomer in February 2017, after expanding its platform policies to ban disinformation and expanding its policies against hate speech.
+Blogging platform Medium banned Loomer in February 2017 after expanding its platform policies to ban posting disinformation and expanding its policies against hate speech.
 Loomer was banned from both Uber and Lyft in November 2017 after a day-long anti-Muslim tweetstorm, which included tweets about not being able to find a "non Muslim[sic] cab or @Uber @lyft driver".
-Twitter banned Loomer in 2018 for violating its policies against hateful conduct.
+Twitter banned Loomer in November 2018 for violating its policies against hateful conduct.
 After the ban, she handcuffed herself to Twitter's headquarters in New York for two hours before police cut through the handcuffs at her request.
 In February 2019, Loomer was banned from PayPal, GoFundMe, and Venmo.
 In response, she said that "left wing terrorists and tech tyrants" were "trying to shut [her] down" and that she would "stop at nothing to make sure justice is served for the way Silicon Valley has disenfranchised me, falsely accusing me of being a white supremacist, a Nazi, anti-Muslim, a racist, a bigot, and every other smear in the book."
-Loomer was one of several right-wing activists banned by Facebook and Instagram in 2019 for using the platforms to spread misinformation and extremism.
+Loomer was one of several right-wing activists banned by Facebook and Instagram in 2019 for using the platforms to post misinformation and extremism.
 In May 2021, she said she was banned from the social media app Clubhouse hours after joining.

-In December 2022, after Elon Musk bought Twitter, Loomer's previously-banned Twitter account was reinstated.
+In December 2022, after Elon Musk bought Twitter, Loomer's previously banned Twitter account was reinstated.